 - The article itself should be structured with different sections (mandatory);

 - Pictures and graphics (a caption with the description of what is shown is mandatory);

 - References (optional).

 If you have a relative long and elaborated contribution it may be worth the effort to prepare this as a Word document.
-In such case we recommend to use the Word template which can be downloaded here.
+In such cases we recommend to using the Word template for MeteorNews.
 Save this dotx file on your computer.
 In Word you find under ‘File’ – ‘Options’ – ‘Add ins’, here at the bottom you see ‘Manage’ select ‘Templates’ & click ‘Go’ in the tab ‘Templates browse to select the eMeteorNews dotx file.
 Make sure to mark ‘Automatically update document styles’.

 As soon as some content is received by an editor, it will be published as soon as possible on the MeteorNews.net website.
 The review of the contribution involves independent experts and an advisory board may be consulted in particular cases.

-Every now and then a selection of articles collected on the website will be assembled as a journal in PDF which will be reported and archived with the ADS abstract service (from 2016 onwards).
-All papers published in MeteorNews.net and its PDF journal eMeteorNews will be archived for consultation and reference purposes.
+Every now and then a selection of articles collected on the website will be assembled as a journal in PDF which will be archived with the ADS abstract service.
+All papers published in MeteorNews.net and its PDF journal eMeteorNews will be archived with the SAO/NASA Astrophysics Data System for consultation and reference purposes.

 The copyright of articles published in MeteorNews remains with the authors.
 MeteorNews is not associated with any commercial publisher, organization or society, but is a complete independent medium created to improve the exchange of results among meteor workers.